cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

 It is always a good idea to occasionally force a test to fail to ensure your test framework is behaving correctly.
-Change the test assertion in `avg-mfile-basic-tests.c` to look like this:
+Change the test assertion in `avg-mfile-basic-test.c` to look like this:

     :::c
     UTST_ASSERT_INT_EQ( avg( 10, 20 ), 16 );